Rule 5160-19-02 | Comprehensive primary care (CPC) program: payments.

 (e) All expenditures for individuals with more than ninety consecutive days in a long-term care facility.

-(4) The "PCMH for kids bonus payment" is an annual retrospective payment for the highest performing PCMHs participating in the PCMH for kids program that meet quality and efficiency outcomes and perform additional bonus activities focused on improving pediatric care.
+(4) The "CPC for kids bonus payment" is an annual retrospective payment for the highest performing CPC entities participating in the CPC for kids program that meet quality and efficiency outcomes and perform additional bonus activities focused on improving pediatric care.

-(ii) Integration of behavioral health services:
+(ii) Integration of behavioral health services.

-(iii) School-based health care linkages;
+(iii) School-based health care linkages.

-(iv) Transitions of care; and
+(iv) Transitions of care.